almazarrafael/almazarrafael.github.io/aboutme.md

 ---

 # me
 My name is **Rafael Almazar**.
-I was born in the Philippines and moved to the U.S. in 2014 and now I am currently living in Sun Valley (Los Angeles), California.
+I'm 18 years old and I was born in the Philippines and moved to the U.S. in 2014 and now I am currently living in Sun Valley (Los Angeles), California.
 I love learning and doing new things and I aim to showcase the things that I've worked on here.
 # education
 In 2018, I graduated from **John Burroughs High School, Burbank** and now I am currently a 2nd year student in **California State University, Northridge** and I am majoring in **Computer Engineering**.
 # interests